Artificial Intelligence

 On-Device Preprocessing and Encryption

 The safest data is the data that never leaves the room in the clear.
 On-device preprocessing, followed by strong encryption in transit and at rest, prevents casual snooping and opportunistic exploits.
 Keys should be managed with hardware security modules, not tucked into configuration files.
-The cryptography details may sound dry, but they decide whether a recording is a soft target or a locked box.
+The cryptography details may sound dry, but they decide whether a recording is a soft target or a locked box — the difference between a real private LLM for healthcare conversations and a compliance checkbox.

 Minimal Retention and Redaction